ON THIS PAGE

 The Million Dollar Question

-is why Paul presented one side of the coin, and ignored the verses that speak of God's support and favor for those who feared Him.
+is why Paul presented one side of the coin but, at the same time, ignored the verses that speak of God's support and favor for those who feared Him.

-In the third chapter of the book of Romans Paul wrote
+In the third chapter of the book of Romans Paul, quoting sections of various Psalms and the book of Isaiah, wrote

 as it is written, "there is none righteous, not even one; there is none who understands, there is none who seeks for God; all have turned aside, together they have become useless; there is none who does good, there is not even one. their throat is an open grave, with their tongues they keep deceiving, the poison of asps is under their lips; whose mouth is full of cursing and bitterness; their feet are swift to shed blood, destruction and misery are in their paths, and the path of peace they have not known. there is no fear of God before their eyes."
 (Romans 3:10-18 NASB)

-These verses are often quoted to bolster the claims of universal depravity (the belief that every person is born morally corrupt, enslaved to sin and, apart from the grace of God, is unable to choose to follow God or turn to Christ) and that no one ever seeks after God.
+These verses are often cited to bolster the claims of universal depravity (the belief that every person is born morally corrupt, enslaved to sin, never seeks after God and in fact, apart from God's grace, is completely unable to choose to turn to God / follow Christ.

-But what is truly interesting is that if one were to take the time to examine the source of Paul's quotes a very different picture emerges.
+But if one were to take the time to examine the source of Paul's quotes a very different picture emerges.
 The Psalms in question never once said that no righteous person has ever lived but, much to the contrary, often spoke of God's protection and favor towards the virtuous people of the day.

 Let's take a closer look